Table of Contents Show

 The universal fit means everyone in your party will have protection.
 In addition, Swiss Safe provides a 100% guarantee or your money back.

 Multitool or Swiss Army Knife

-- 19 TOOLS IN 1: The Signal is a complete 4.5-inch adventure buddy that includes a variety of pliers, wire cutters, knife,...
+- The Signal is a complete 4.5-inch adventure buddy with 19 different tools including pliers, wire cutters, knife, saw,...

 A multi-tool or Swiss army knife may be the most expensive item in your survival kit, but it’s not one you should leave out.

 It’s well worth the investment to buy a heavy-duty one instead of packing eight to 10 different tools.
 A multitool saves space and weight with an all-in-one design.